 4.1.
 Virus Effects on Vector Behaviour

-Whitefly-transmitted viruses can significantly influence vector Behaviour, often in ways that enhance their own transmission (Whitfield et al., 2015).
+Whitefly-transmitted viruses can significantly influence vector behaviour, often in ways that enhance their own transmission (Whitfield et al., 2015).
 Plant viruses can produce direct and plant-mediated indirect effects on their insect vectors, modifying their life cycle, fitness and behaviour (Ingwell et al., 2012; Ziegler Graff, 2020) (Figure 4).
 Viruses may benefit from such changes leading to enhanced transmission efficiency and spread (Moreno-Delafuente et al., 2013).
-Studies have shown that viruses can induce changes in vector Behaviour that facilitate transmission.
+Studies have shown that viruses can induce changes in vector behaviour that facilitate transmission.
 Results of Ethovision video tracking bioassays indicated that TYLCV induced an arrestant behaviour of B. tabaci, as viruliferous whitefly adults remained motionless for more time and moved slower than non-viruliferous whiteflies after their first contact with eggplant leaf discs (Moreno Delafuente et al., 2013).
 In fact, Electrical Penetration Graphs showed that TYLCV-viruliferous B. tabaci fed more often from phloem sieve elements and made a larger number of phloem contacts in eggplants than non-viruliferous whiteflies.
 Furthermore, the duration of the salivation phase in phloem sieve elements preceding sustained sap ingestion was longer in viruliferous than in non-viruliferous whiteflies.
 This particular probing Behaviour is known to significantly enhance the inoculation efficiency of TYLCV by B. tabaci (Moreno-Delafuente et al., 2013).

 These Behavioural modifications can create mutually beneficial relationships between viruses and their vectors.
 Results show evidence that TYLCV directly manipulates the settling, probing and feeding Behaviour of its vector B. tabaci in a way that enhances virus transmission efficiency and spread.
 Furthermore, TYLCV- B. tabaci interactions are mutually beneficial to both the virus and its vector because B. tabaci feeds more efficiently after acquisition of TYLCV (Moreno-Delafuente et al., 2013).
 Viruses can also manipulate plant defenses to benefit their vectors.
 Most plant viruses are vectored by insects and the interactions of virus-plant-vector have important ecological and evolutionary implications.
 Insect vectors often perform better on virus-infected plants.
 This indirect mutualism between plant viruses and insect vectors promotes the spread of virus and has significant agronomical effects (Ziegler Graff, 2020).
 However, few studies have investigated how plant viruses manipulate plant defenses and promote vector performance.
 Begomoviruses are a prominent group of plant viruses in tropical and sub-tropical agro-ecosystems and are transmitted by whiteflies.
 Working with the whitefly Bemisia tabaci, begomoviruses and tobacco, researchers revealed that C2 protein of begomoviruses lacking DNA satellites was responsible for the suppression of plant defenses against whitefly vectors.
 They found that infection of plants by tomato yellow leaf curl virus (TYLCV), one of the most devastating begomoviruses worldwide, promoted the survival and reproduction of whitefly vectors (Li et al., 2019).